P.I.M.P.

-"P.I.M.P." is a song by American rapper 50 Cent, from his debut studio album Get Rich or Die Tryin' (2003).
-The song features production from Mr. Porter of D12 and was mixed by Dr. Dre.
+"P.I.M.P." is a song recorded by American rapper 50 Cent for his debut studio album Get Rich or Die Tryin' (2003).
+It features production from Mr. Porter of D12 and was mixed by Dr. Dre.
+The song was released as the third single from Get Rich or Die Tryin' alongside its remix, featuring American rappers Snoop Dogg, Lloyd Banks and Young Buck, on June 24, 2003, by Interscope Records, Shady Records and Aftermath Entertainment.

-A remixed version of the song, featuring fellow rappers Snoop Dogg, Lloyd Banks and Young Buck, was released as the album's fourth official single on August 12, 2003, although the remix was not initially part of the track listing; it was later added as a bonus track to some digital editions of the album.

-Upon its release, "P.I.M.P." was a significant commercial success, especially in the United States, where it peaked at number 3 on the Billboard Hot 100 and reached the Top 10 of many national charts worldwide.
-The song was later certified Gold by the RIAA for sales of 500,000+ copies.
+Upon its release, "P.I.M.P." was a significant commercial success, especially in the United States, where it peaked at number three on the Billboard Hot 100, while reaching the top ten of numerous national charts worldwide.
+The song was later certified gold by the Recording Industry Association of America (RIAA).
+Although the remix was not originally part of the track listing for Get Rich or Die Tryin, it was later added as a bonus track on some digital editions of the album.

 Content

 Musically, the song is based on a highly steelpan prominent production from Mr. Porter from D12, and although it is predominantly a rap song, features elements of other genres, especially reggae, or music similar to that of the Caribbean.
 Lyrically, the song glorifies 50 Cent's supposed involvement in the 'pimp' lifestyle.